 - 4.8.
-You were unable to demonstrate, as an approved person performing a significant influence function, that you had taken reasonable steps to ensure that the business of Sett Valley, for which you are responsible in your controlled functions, complied with the relevant requirements and standards of the regulatory system and the associated provisions of Conduct of Business, Insurance Conduct of Business and Training and Competence rules listed in Annex A. Specifically, you failed to ensure that:- - (1) the systems, processes and controls at Sett Valley in relation to the adequacy of management, oversight and sales processes to ensure compliance with regulatory requirements with regulatory requirements and standards were adequate.
+You were unable to demonstrate, as an approved person performing a significant influence function, that you had taken reasonable steps to ensure that the business of Sett Valley, for which you are responsible in your controlled functions, complied with the relevant requirements and standards of the regulatory system and the associated provisions of Conduct of Business and Insurance Conduct of Business rules listed in Annex A. Specifically, you failed to ensure that:- - (1) the systems, processes and controls at Sett Valley in relation to the adequacy of management, oversight and sales processes to ensure compliance with regulatory requirements and standards were adequate.
 For example, Sett Valley: - had significant failings in its advice and sales processes which led to (a) customers being put at risk of receiving unsuitable advice.
 As part of its investigation, the FSA reviewed 19 of Sett Valley's investment files where recommendations were made prior to Supervision's visit in September 2008.
-In 17 of the 19 files reviewed, there was insufficient personal and financial information on the customer file, incomplete or non existent factfinds to demonstrate the suitability of the recommendations.
-Furthermore, in all 19 files there was no evidence that disclosure documentation had been provided and in 16 of 19 files there was no evidence of research into alternative products or providers.
+In 17 of the 19 files reviewed, there was insufficient personal and financial information on the customer file, incomplete or non existent factfinds to demonstrate the suitability of the recommendation.
+Furthermore, in all 19 files there was no evidence that disclosure documentation had been provided and in 16 of the 19 files there was no evidence of research into alternative products or providers.
 Our findings are supported by a review of Sett Valley's core business areas conducted by its external compliance consultants in September 2008.
 The consultants used a traffic light rating system to assess the adequacy of each core business area, with "red" defined as being the most serious requiring urgent attention.
-This included a review of the firm's selling practices, which were rated "red"; and - (b) demonstrated a failure to understand how to deal with customer complaints.
-In one case Sett Valley incorrectly time barred a mortgage endowment complaint, in another it could not demonstrate that it had complied with a customer's request to provide documentation and in another the final response did not address all the issues raised in the letter of complaint. - (2) there was an adequate process for reviewing the competence, knowledge, skills, training and ongoing performance monitoring of staff.
-As a result there was no proper system for reviewing and assessing the quality of advice being given by Sett Valley's four advisers.
-For example, there was no evidence of any formal assessment of the ongoing competence of the advisers and quality of advice checks being carried out.
-This core business area was also categorised as "red" by the Sett Valley's external compliance consultants in September 2008.
+This included a review of Sett Valley's selling practices, which were rated "red"; and - (b) demonstrated a failure to understand how to deal with customer complaints.
+In one case Sett Valley incorrectly time barred a mortgage endowment complaint, in another it could not demonstrate that it had complied with a customer's request to provide documentation and in another the final response did not address all the issues raised in the letter of complaint.

-- (3) Sett Valley provided advice to customers within the scope of its Part IV permissions.
+- (2) Sett Valley provided advice to customers within the scope of its Part IV permissions.
 On at least two occasions, Sett Valley advised customers to transfer from an occupational pension scheme to a personal pension scheme, when it did not have permission to provide such advice. - 4.9.
-By failing to take reasonable steps to ensure that Sett Valley's business complied with the relevant requirements and standards of the regulatory system, for which you were responsible in your controlled function, you breached of Statement of Principle 7.
+By failing to take reasonable steps to ensure that Sett Valley's business complied with the relevant requirements and standards of the regulatory system, for which you were responsible in your controlled function, you breached Statement of Principle 7.